 Protect your precious bike with these 8 security tips

-The cycling/triathlon community is relatively small.
 You probably know someone whose bike was stolen.
 Maybe you’ve had your bike stolen.
-The offseason is the perfect time to re-evaluate your bike security.
-Protect your triathlon investment as you train for Rookie Triathlon, the first tri of your life or the first tri of your season!
-Here are a few security tips to keep your bike out of the arms of a thief.
+Maybe you’ve hired a bike rental from a site like https://pelicancruiser.com/bike-rentals/ and want to ensure nothing bad happens while it’s your responsibility.
+Or perhaps triathlon offseason is now underway, and you think now is the perfect time to re-evaluate your bike security.
+Here are a few security tips to keep your bike out of the arms of a thief while you train for the next Rookie Triathlon.

 Bike security tips